 The Device Manager in Windows lets you view the hardware installed on your computer, along with its Properties.
 It lets you change hardware settings, identify device drivers for each device, view and change settings and properties, and install, uninstall, update, roll back, enable, disable the drivers.

-This article will tell you how to Backup, Uninstall, Disable, Roll Back, Update Device Drivers using the Device Manager in Windows 10/8/7.
+While you can use a free Driver Updater software, this article will tell you how to Backup, Uninstall, Disable, Roll Back, Update Device Drivers using the Device Manager in Windows 10/8/7.

 Device Manager in Windows

 While on the Windows 10/8 desktop, press Win+W, type Device Manager, to search for it in Settings.
 Click on Device Manager to open it.
 In Windows 7 type Device Manager in start search and hit Enter to open it.

 Locate the driver, and right-click on it.
 You will see options to:

 - Update Driver Software

 If you wish to uninstall the driver, click on Uninstall.

 Display Driver Uninstaller will help you completely uninstall AMD, INTEL, NVIDIA Drivers.